 “Quack,” said the duck.
-It waddled around to view the other side of the banner.
+It waddled across the bridge to the other side of the hall.

 Avera and the duck locked eyes as the banner twisted around.
 The duck cocked its head and made several quacking sounds in a row.

-In one fluid motion, Avera slipped from the banner and threw out two MgAP Acuity Dampers towards the duck as she dropped towards the bottom floor.
+Letting go of the dense fabric, she threw two MgAP Acuity Dampers at the duck as she dropped to the bottom floor.

-“Quack,” said the duck, and then shot lasers from its eyes.
+“Quack,” said the duck, and then shot searing white wave motion speckle from its eyes towards her.

 The dampers exploded midair.

-I GIVE YOU SEVEN OUT OF TEN.
-KYLE FALLS BETTER.
+YOU GET A SIX OUT OF TEN.
+KYLE LANDS BETTER.

 “I still don’t know how.”